-103 Elimination of double marginalisation can occur when airlines that separately operate two routes combine their operations.
+- 117 Elimination of double marginalisation can occur when airlines that separately operate two routes combine their operations.
 Prior to integration each leg of a passenger's journey is priced individually.
 Once integrated, all legs of a passengers' journey are priced together.
-As

-- a result, the airlines accounting for the revenue and density benefits that connecting passengers provide on all legs can offer lower airfares. - 104 Econometric analysis is expected to show whether elimination of double marginalisation reduces airfares, by identifying the change in airfares once an agreement is implemented.
+As a result, the airlines accounting for the revenue and density benefits that connecting passengers provide on all legs can offer lower airfares. - 118 For a reauthorisation application, econometric analysis can be undertaken to show whether elimination of double marginalisation reduces airfares, by identifying the change in airfares once an agreement is implemented.